nrademacher/react-starter/README.md

 ## Webdev Starter 🚀 (WIP)

-This is a light-weight boilerplate for getting started quickly with a new web development project.
+This is a light-weight boilerplate for jumpstarting a new web development project.

 The idea is to be able to dive right in on a project idea without having to spend any time/energy on setup and config, yet with all the essential
 DX features, such as hot reloading and optimized production builds.